timofey260/RWE-Plus/linux-README.md

 `$ bin/pip3 install -r requirements.txt`

+some of the modules should be installed with apt:

+`sudo apt install python3-tk`

-after that, the main.py can be opened with:
+after that, the main.py can be opened with bash script:

 `$ . run.sh`